hlubenow/DungeonDraw/extras/README.md

 - trefferwurf.html

-Same as `hitroll.py`, but in JavaScript, and in German.
+Same as `hitroll.py`, but in JavaScript and in German.

 License: GNU GPL, version 3.